dbanetto/uni/assign1/report.md

 <!-- CVs -->
 The panel used the CVs given to us to try to identify candidates that show these attributes.
-Since the project 6 was not a popular choice we had only 1 CV with a direct application to our project.
+Since the project 6 was not a popular choice we had only one CV with a direct application to our project.
 Form this we needed to read their applications to other projects to give everyone a fair chance and to attempt to gauge their suitability for the project.